-With a targeted estimate contract, the contractor submits what he/she estimates to be the total cost of construction (labor, materials, utilities, overheads and profit) to the project owner for review.
+With a targeted estimate contract, the contractor submits what he/she estimates to be the total cost of construction (labor, materials, utilities, overheads and profit) and roofing contract price to the project owner for review.
 Once the owner approves this estimate the two parties agree on a gainshare/painshare formula.

 This means that for money saved off the targeted estimate, the contractor and project owner share the gains on savings.
 On the other hand, for money spent over the budget, the contractor and project owner share the pain of the added expenditure.